backstage/backstage/plugins/catalog-react/api-report.md

   value?: Partial<EntityListContextProps<DefaultEntityFilters>> | undefined;
 }>) => JSX.Element;

-// Warning: (ae-missing-release-tag) "reduceCatalogFilters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function reduceCatalogFilters(
   filters: EntityFilter[],
 ): Record<string, string | symbol | (string | symbol)[]>;

-// Warning: (ae-missing-release-tag) "reduceEntityFilters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function reduceEntityFilters(
   filters: EntityFilter[],
 ): (entity: Entity) => boolean;

-// Warning: (ae-missing-release-tag) "rootRoute" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public @deprecated (undocumented) export const rootRoute: RouteRef<undefined>;